react-cosmos/react-cosmos/README.md

 };
 ```

-## JSX fixtures
+## Fixtures

-Cosmos Next introduces a more natural format for component fixtures: **React elements** and **React functions.**
+Cosmos Next introduces a more natural format for component fixtures: **React Nodes** and **React Components.**

-Some advantages compared to the old format in Cosmos Classic:

-- Fixtures are no longer bound to a single component
-- Adding one or more component wrappers per fixture is easy
-- Fixtures can be copy pasted inside the project source code
-- Props are easier to type-check
-- Writing fixtures doesn't feel like writing code for Cosmos

-The new fixtures formats also come with a minor drawback: `React` must be imported in every fixture file.
+> `React` must be imported in every fixture file.

-### Element fixtures
+### Node fixtures

-> Think of Element fixtures as the return value of a render function, or the first argument to `React.render`.
+> Think of Node fixtures as the return value of a component (or of a render function in the case of Class components), or the first argument to `React.render`.

 ```jsx
 // __fixtures__/disabled.js
 export default <Button disabled>Click me</Button>;
 ```

-### Function fixtures
+### Component fixtures

-Function fixtures are like a component with no props.
+Component fixtures are just function components with no props.
 They enable using Hooks inside fixtures, which is powerful for simulating state with stateless components.

 ```jsx
 // CounterButton.fixture.js